kir-dev/cmsch/src/main/client/README.md

 feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### Coding conventions
+ - Icon pack used: Font Awesome (react-icons)
+ - Use as many Chakra components as possible minimizing attributes
+ - Use global theme settings and components to minimize bundle size and unify design
+ - Color scheme used: 'brand'

 ### Learn More

 You can learn more in the